dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Block clock
+### Origami Clock

-This clock is inspired by the an hourglass.
-Small bits add up to big bits.
+This clock is formed by basic forms like triangle.
+I want to create an elegant clock "folded" by paper.